Zoran Mušič: Career

 After graduating in 1934, he travelled extensively around Europe.
 He spent three months (April to June 1935) in Spain, mainly Madrid.
 He served his obligatory army service in Bileća (November 1935 to July 1936) in Yugoslavia.
 Later he spent each summer in Dalmatia and painted there.
 He lived, painted and exhibited in Maribor and the nearby village of Hoče.
 In 1940, he moved to Ljubljana permanently.
-During this period (1942), he painted in two churches in his native Gorizia region, together with his friend, the painter Avgust Černigoj (in Drežnica and Grahovo) and later one in the village of Gradno with another Slovenian painter, Lojze Spacal.
+During this period (1942), he painted in two churches in his native Gorizia region, together with his friend, the painter Avgust Černigoj (in Drežnica and Grahovo) and later added Way of the Cross one in the village of Gradno where another Slovenian painter, Lojze Spacal painted the walls (Church of St. George).
 In October 1943, he moved to Trieste and for some weeks for the first time to Venice.
-He had his first one-man show (outside Yugoslavia) in Trieste and several months later in Venice.
+He had his first one-man show (outside Yugoslavia) in Trieste in 1944 and several months later in Venice.
 In early October 1944, he was arrested by the Nazi German forces because he was in a group of Slovene anti-fascists.
-The group had hidden a transmitter and was connected with the British IS.
+The group had a hidden transmitter and was connected with the British IS.
 His drawing and painting in Venice raised suspicions that he was a spy, and a month later he was sent to the Dachau concentration camp, where he made more than 180 sketches of life in the camp, some under extremely difficult circumstances.
 From the drawings, mainly created in May 1945, he managed to save around one hundred (some more with his friends).

 After liberation by the Americans on April 29, 1945, Mušič returned to his hometown of Ljubljana in early June.
 There, he was sent to the hospital in Golnik.
 A month later he was subjected to pressures by the newly established communist regime and moved to Gorizia at the end of July 1945.
 In the following months he travelled in the Trieste and Istria area, spending some time in Pinguente (Buzet).
 In October 1945, he settled in Venice with the help of the Cadorin family and returned to painting.
 In September 1949, he married the Venetian painter Ida Cadorin Barbarigo there.
 He also painted a room in Vila Dornacher near Zurich during the same period.
 He exhibited extensively in Rome, more than in Venice.